 That said, individual projects are far riskier than the blended portfolio.
 An individual project could result in a total loss of investment capital.
 The blended portfolios are much less likely to lose a lot of value.

-- Has a trust with assets over $5 million.
+- You have a trust with assets over $5 million.

 What Are The Fees?